 Magnificent (1449-92) to Diomede Carafa, the

-representative of the Aragonese court in Naples
+representative of the Aragonese court in Naples in

-in the late 15th century.
-It had been on display
+the late 15th century.
+It had been on display in

-some people delighted, and others less
+some people delighted, and others less so.

 Yet another train line, and if this one ever gets up and running, it will be a boon for the city.
 Back in 1990, when Naples hosted some of the games for the World Cup in soccer, they were to build a "rapid tram" line from town out to the San Paolo stadium.
 Such a line would have been an enormous asset—even after the games—to the city's struggling transit system.